 Additionally, consider how many texts a person sends out each day.
 It will take hours and hours of attorney time to review all of those messages.

-If you are contemplating requesting text messages, or have other questions related to this issue for your Illinois divorce or parentage case, please call us now to speak with an experienced Illinois divorce and parentage attorney about your legal issue.
+If you are contemplating requesting text messages, or have other questions related to this issue for your Illinois divorce or parentage case, please contact our Chicago, Illinois law firm to speak with an experienced Illinois divorce and parentage attorney about your legal issue.